For many people, qualifying for the life insurance coverage that they need can be relatively easy.

 - When were you initially diagnosed with osteoporosis?

-- Do you have any lifestyle practices (i.e., stress, drinking alcohol, smoking) that could speed up you bone degeneration?
+- Do you have any lifestyle practices (i.e., stress, drinking alcohol, smoking) that could speed up your bone degeneration?

 - Do you have any additional medical conditions?

 In some cases, the life insurance company may also want to see additional health information.
-They may be able to get this from your medical records from your primary care physician, any specialist that you see, or from both.
+You’ll need to give them permission if they ask for medical records.

 How Much Will Your Life Insurance Policy Cost with Osteoporosis?

-However, just as with other items that you purchase in the marketplace, not all like insurance companies will price their policies in an identical manner – nor will they view someone with osteoporosis exactly the same.
-This is why it is important to shop and compare more than just one life insurance policy before making a purchase.
-Doing so via a specialist in the life insurance industry that focuses in high-risk cases can help you to save a great deal of time and frustration throughout the application process.
+However, just as with other items that you purchase in the marketplace, not all insurance companies will price their policies in an identical manner – nor will they view someone with osteoporosis exactly the same.

 What If You Don’t Qualify for a Medically Underwritten Life Insurance Policy?